The Ultimate 2025 Baby Registry Checklist: Essentials, Must-Haves & What to Skip

 - Blackout Curtains

-These will greatly help to promote a nice dark sleep space for baby (remember how they’re used to sleeping inside that dark womb of yours? yup, they love the dark!)
+These will greatly help to promote a nice dark sleep space for baby (remember how they’re used to sleeping inside that dark womb of yours?
+Yup, they love the dark!)

 Bath Items for Baby: